 Election security...
 Vote-By-Mail inherently leaves a paper trail that is easy to audit.
 The Vote-By-Mail ballots can be counted twice, by unrelated machines and unrelated staff, and if the results are identical, the election is pretty secure.
 Vote-By-Mail is also inherently inaccessible from the internet.

 The push to make election day a federal holiday...
-Vote-By-Mail allows voters to make their decisions and vote from the convenience of their own homes at a time of their own choosing, so there is no necessity of expense and disruption of an Election Day holiday.
+Vote-By-Mail allows voters to make their decisions and vote from the convenience of their own homes at a time of their own choosing, so there is no necessity of the expense and disruption of an Election Day holiday.

 Accessibility...
 Vote-By-Mail provides optimum accessibility for the disabled and others who have trouble traveling, walking, reading, etc.